electronstudio/python_book/docs/_sources/chapters/simple_games.rst.txt

 Collisions
 ----------

-Arcade games need to know when one Actor sprite has hit another Actor sprite.
+Arcade games need to know when one sprite has hit another sprite.
 Most of this code is copied from :numref:`code-moving_boxes` and :numref:`code-keyboard_input`.